Scott-Devine/CloudMELT/README.md

 ### Check results after each step of workflow (optional)

+TODO

 ### Create tarball of all the files to be saved (on Toil leader node)

+TODO

 ### Run toil rsync-cluster to transfer results tarball back to local machine

+TODO

 ### Run toil destroy-cluster to shut down the toil cluster

+TODO

 ### Check AWS EC2 page to ensure that the machines have been shut down

+TODO

 ## Recovering from workflow failure

+TODO

 May need to delete the job store before restarting.

 ## Handling AWS instance limits.

 Include link to customer support form.

+TODO

 ## Building/exporting CloudMELT Docker container

+TODO

 ## Limitations/Caveats